Robert Cottrell (Ngati Kahungunu - Ngati Raukawa)

-Myka is one of the Awahohonu Forestry Trust’s past trustee’s assistants who have made themselves available to contribute to the future growth of of the trust.
-He joined as a trustee in 2015, the same year his father Tamihana retired as chairperson from the trust.
+Myka is one of Te Awahohonu Forest Trusts past Trustee Assistants who have made themselves available to contribute to the future growth of of the Trust.
+He joined as a Trustee in 2015, the same year his father Tamihana retired as Chairperson from the Trust.
 Myka’s appointment is a huge honour for him and his whānau.

-Over the years, Myka has been involved is several committees and trusts.
-However, he understands that the Awahohonu Forestry Trust is at another level to most.
-This is due to all the hard work put in by all the trustees since its humble beginnings.
+Over the years, Myka has been involved is several Committees and Trusts.
+However, he understands that the Te Awahohonu Forest Trust is at another level to most.
+This is due to all the hard work put in by all the Trustees since its humble beginnings.
 His focus is on maintaining the mana that they have installed into the land and the organisation.

 Ko te whanau te mea tuatahi

 Serena O’Donnell (Ngati Kahungunu – Ngati Hineuru – Ngati Raukawa)